Best Framing Nailers of 2020 & Ultimate Nail Gun Buyers Guide

 Nail guns are one of the most important and versatile tools you can have in your arsenal, mainly because they help minimize time and effort.

 It’s important to remember there are several types of nail guns available in the market today.
 Each one with a unique range of project options.
-Finishing nailers are used to assemble furniture, in cabinetry, and for trims and moldings.
+Finishing nailers are used to assemble furniture, cabinetry, and also for attaching trim and moldings both interior as well as exterior.

 Aptly named, roofing nailers are used to apply roofing shingles, while flooring nailers are used for installing flooring.
 Palm nailers come in handy when you have tight spaces.

-One of the most used nail guns is the framing nailer.
-A framing nailer is often used for large projects or high volume projects.
+The tool we’ll be covering in detail today is the most used nail gun of the group; the framing nailer.
+A framing nailer is often used for large or high volume projects.
 It is used for framing, siding, sheathing, room construction and just about any big project.

-The framing nailer you choose can make or break your project, depending on your carpentry needs.
-As such, it’s important to know what features to consider when choosing the best framing nailer.
+The framing gun you choose can make or break your project, depending on your building needs.
+It’s also important to know what features and options to consider when choosing which is the best framing nailer for the job.

-There are two main types of framing nailer: pneumatic and cordless.
+There are two main types of framing nailers: pneumatic and cordless.
 A pneumatic framing nailer requires an air compressor to work.
 Once attached to the nail gun, the air compressor turns a piston which then drives the nail into the wood.

 When choosing the best framing nailer for the job, it’s important to know what kind of project you’re working on.
 Is it a large project that requires a sturdy, heavy-duty nailer, or is it a small, one-time project that does not require too many nails?
-Are you a professional carpenter, DIYer, or a first-timer?
-Look at the chart and info below to help you decide, if your still in the need for more detailed information on framing nail guns take a look at this.
+Are you a pro, DIYer, or a weekend warrior?

 Types of Nails